 Recovery is as much of an important part of training as physical activity itself.
 If you don't recover properly, then you won't be primed for your training or even worse, the actual event.
 By applying a lighter compression while you're resting, you are helping your legs flush out any excess lactic acid buildup, thus shortening the overall recovery time.
 You'll feel more well rested and ready to take on another work out sooner.

 There are a number of different styles of sports compression, but only a handful of them are quality garments that will last through the toughest of workouts.
 The Sigvaris Performance Running sock is breathable, supportive, and stylish.
 If you don’t like wearing socks or run with those Vibram five finger shoes, try out a compression sleeve.
 CEP and Sigvaris both make really great sleeves, with plenty of fun colors.
 Finally, Sigvaris has a recovery sock that is a lighter compression in cotton, so you can rest and be comfortable after your workout.
 Have questions about measuring and fitting, or just need someone to talk to?
-Get in touch with us via phone or email, at 888-577-9617 or email@example.com.
+Get in touch with us via email email@example.com.

 October is National Eat Better, Eat Together Month!
 With all the hustle and bustle of your daily routines, far too often do you get caught up in your personal lives and forget to spend quality time with your family.
 Even though you may live under the same roof, just being around each other daily is not enough.
 Regardless of who you are, food always brings people together, so what better time to be with your family than around the dinner table with a home cooked meal?
 Eating at least one meal a day with your family is good for a number of reasons.